Exercises to Make You a Better Runner

-Runners who wanted to get better, used to concentrate on three things.
+Runners who wanted to get better used to concentrate on three things.
 Eat well, sleep enough and run a lot.
 While that was relatively good advice 20 years ago, today we know more.

 In a 2008 study published in Medicine and Science in Sports and Exercise, Støren O. separated well-trained runners into two groups.
 One group performed an exercise called half-squats.
 They did four sets, with no more than four reps each time.
-The exercises were done three times a week, for eight weeks, in addition to their normal endurance training.
+The exercises were done three times a week, for eight weeks, in addition to their regular endurance training.

-Imagine how much better your running times would be, if you could increase your endurance by 21.3%.
+Imagine how much better your running times would be if you could increase your endurance by 21.3%.
 But it's not just about better times.
 In several studies, researchers found that runners who engage in regular weight training get better results, with fewer injuries than those who only run.
 It helps you build lean muscle for when you need bursts of power.
-As a bonus, lifting weights strengthens your bones and helps protect against age related bone and muscle loss.
+As a bonus, lifting weights strengthens your bones and helps protect against age-related bone and muscle loss.

-The key is doing appropriate exercises, properly.
-To help you design a program that works, lets get rid of a few weight training myths.
+The key is doing appropriate exercises properly.
+To help you design a program that works, let's get rid of a few weight training myths.

 Myth 1: Avoid heavy weights.
 Many runners believe heavy weights will cause them to get slow and bulky.
 That's not how it works.
-You don't get big just by lifting heavy, you also have to eat more calories than you burn off.
+You don't get big just by lifting heavy; you also have to eat more calories than you burn off.
 Since running burns lots of calories, the only way you're going to get bulky is if you seriously overeat.

 Myth 3: Rest no more than 30 to 60 seconds between sets.
 Running elevates your heart rate and keeps it up, generally through the whole workout.
-But when you're building strength, that actually hinders muscular development.
+But when you're building strength, that hinders muscular development.
 Here's why.

 Lifting weights draws energy from something called ATP (adenosine triphosphate).
 (ATP transports chemical energy within cells for metabolism.)
 After thirty seconds, only about 50% of the ATP is replenished.
 When you move something heavy, it takes between 2 and 3 minutes for your body to bring ATP levels up near 100%.
 If you want optimum power for each lift, wait at least 2-3 minutes between sets.